HSLdevcom/jore4-deploy/README.md

 If the given resources with the same name already exist, they are overwritten with the resources described by the scripts.
 Other resources are not modified or delete unless explicitly mentioned in the script description.
-One exception to this is the public network security group (NSG), see [1.
+Exception to this are the public and application gateway network security groups (NSG), see
+[1.
 Provisioning resource groups and network](#1-provisioning-resource-groups-and-network) for details.

 _For simplicity, the scripts below are only showing what happens in the DEV environment.
 The exact